Spina Bifida - Topic Overview

 How is it treated?

-There are things you
+There are many ways you

-can do to support your child:
+can support your child:

 - Go to all scheduled doctor visits.